 FEATURE — With so much open land in Washington County being swallowed up by developers, Staheli Family Farm and Western Legacy Farm and Ranch are small bastions of what America was built on, the agrarian dream Thomas Jefferson and other Founding Fathers fancied.

-The main agricultural products of both farms are beef cattle and alfalfa, but the commonalities don’t stop there as they both engage in their own brand of agritourism with their main events in the fall associated with Halloween.
+Their main agricultural products are beef cattle and alfalfa, but the commonalities don’t stop there as both farms engage in their own brand of agritourism with their main events in the fall associated with Halloween.

 Interestingly, they don’t see each other as competitors but allies in sending the message that agriculture is still important in today’s society.
 In fact, Sherrie Staheli, who runs the agritourism wing of Staheli Family Farm, and Kathie Iverson, who does the same for Western Legacy, serve on the Women’s Farm Bureau Board together (Staheli is chairwoman and Iverson is vice chairwoman) and have been friends for years.

 Staheli Family Farm was the first to branch into agritourism, and when Western Legacy started its foray, the folks at Staheli were its main advisors.